 Further, they also hold an important role when and if you need to transfer files to/from your Android device over MTP protocol, and also when operating with Android tools like ADB and Fastboot.

 Download MediaTek USB VCOM Drivers

 Below, you will find the links to download the latest MediaTek USB VCOM drivers for devices with MT65xx, MT67xx, and MT68xx chipsets.
-Make sure that you download the driver package according to the installation method you choose.
+Choose the driver package according to the installation method you prefer to use.

 |File size:||8.85 MB|

 |Supported OS:||Microsoft Windows 11, Windows 10, Windows 8.1/8, and Windows 7|

 The provided MediaTek USB drivers could be installed on any Windows 11, Windows 10, Windows 8.1/8, Windows 7, Windows Vista, and Windows XP PC using two different methods.